RolianTan/AutoClip-Feature-Book/README.md

  --projection_dim=512

 # Analysis
-Here are some of the output comparison during our testing (at the same period of time, left is the autoclipped mash-up video, right is the oinline mash-up video for reference):
+Here are some of the output comparison during our testing At the same period of time in the video:
+Left is the auto-clipped mash-up video (in Japan) Right is the oinline mash-up video (in Seatle, US)

 1. Broad View Scenes
 <div style="display: flex; justify-content: space-between;">